California and the West broil in record heat wave – KION546

 Associated Press

 SACRAMENTO, Calif.
-(AP) — A record-setting heat wave made life miserable in much of the West on Tuesday, with California stretching into its second week of excessive heat that taxed the state’s power supply and threatened power shortages that could prompt blackouts while people were desperately trying to stay cool.
+(AP) — A record-setting heat wave made life miserable in much of the West on Tuesday, with California stretching into its second week of excessive heat that taxed the state’s power supply with record-setting demand and brought it perilously close to ordering rolling outages while people were desperately trying to stay cool.

-The California Independent System Operator, the entity that oversees the state’s electrical grid, said there could be “rotating power outages” Tuesday evening when demand for power could reach an all-time high.
+The California Independent System Operator, the entity that oversees the state’s electrical grid, issued a Stage 3 alert allowing it to draw on emergency power sources.
+The alert is one step below actually ordering rotating power outages.

+CAISO said the peak electricity demand on Tuesday hit 52,061 megawatts, far above the previous high of 50,270 megawatts set on July 24, 2006.

+Demand plunged as dusk fell, businesses closed and CAISO sent out a message on its mobile phone app begging customers to cut back their use, warning that “power interruptions may occur unless you take action.”

 “This heat wave is on track to be both the hottest and the longest on record for the state and many parts of the West for the month of September,” Newsom said.
 “Everyone has to do their part to help step up for just a few more days.”

+California’s Department of Cannabis Control urged marijuana businesses to turn off their lights and power or use a backup generator.

-California’s state capital of Sacramento tied a record Tuesday with its 41st day of temperatures reaching at least 100 degrees Fahrenheit (38 degrees Celsius).
-And there was a chance the city would break its all-time high temperature of 114 degrees Fahrenheit (46 degrees Celsius) set in 1925, according to the National Weather Service.
+California’s state capital of Sacramento hit an all-time high Tuesday of 116 degrees Fahrenheit (46.7 degrees Celsius), breaking the previous record of 114 F set in July 1925, according to the National Weather Service.

 Sacramento native Debbie Chang was out walking in Capitol Park on Tuesday morning, pulling a wagon of Pop-Tarts and water to hand out to homeless people.
 She lives in an old house that relies on wall-mounted units that she says don’t work so well.
 The temperature reached 91 degrees (33 C) in her house Monday night.